 Children will learn to use a variety of IT equipment, including computers and i-pads, to communicate

 and handle information.
-Each class group has up to six computers with access to the internet.
+Each class has access to computers and the internet.

 We also have interactive screens and kindles in school to support digital literacy.